 Cambridge has a strong and longstanding relationship with China.
-More than 1,300 of our students are from the People's Republic of China, making them the largest international group from a single country studying at Cambridge.
+Just over 1,900 of our students are from the People's Republic of China, making them the largest international group from a single country studying at Cambridge.

 Cambridge academics are engaged in a broad range of collaborations with colleagues across China, in areas as diverse as food security, the design of sustainable buildings, photonics and mental health.
 We have close relations with some of the top universities in China, including Peking University, Tsinghua University, Fudan University, Zhejiang University, the University of Hong Kong, and the Chinese University of Hong Kong.

 Our historic links with China inform our modern-day relationships.
 Cambridge established the UK’s first Professorship of Chinese in 1888, and our alumni include the poet Xu Zhimo, best-selling author Louis Cha and athlete Deng Yaping.
 The Cambridge scholar Joseph Needham contributed immeasurably to Western understanding of Chinese culture and the history of science and technology, and his work still continues at the Needham Research Institute – an independent centre with strong links to the University.

 Within the University itself, the Faculty of Asian and Middle Eastern Studies undertakes internationally recognised work in the history, literature, linguistics, social anthropology and contemporary culture of China.